coilhq/mucoa/README.md

 DR Participant A Collateral                     110
     CR Participant A Liquidity                         110
 ```
-At this point, the Participant A CR liquidity balance is `110` units.
+At this point, the Participant A CR liquidity balance is `110` units, with initial financial accounts created.

 #### Scheme Change Fees on Deposit of Collateral:
 Scheme Fee's are not mandatory for a deposit and may also be applicable to;
   * Transfer - Fee charged per transaction
   * Account - Monthly account service charges
 (where fee is a function of collateral deposit amount = 110 * 18% = 20)
-Fee's will be applied to the participant `Liquidity` accounts.
+> Fee's will be applied to the participant `Liquidity` accounts.
+In this example, we will charge both Deposit and Transfer fees.

 ```
 DR Participant A Liquidity                       20
     CR Participant A Fees                               20
 ```
 At this point, the Participant A liquidity CR balance is `110 - 20 = 90` units.
+The Scheme Participant Fee account has been credited with `20` units.

 #### Scheme Extends 9% Liquidity as Sign On Bonus:
 The Scheme provides a 9% bonus on liquidity for the first time deposit.